 The MAP is not a traditional letter-graded academic program but rather Credit/No Credit.
 “Credit” is understood to represent a grade of B or better, for those whose employers or future learning institutions require it.
 Students receive a narrative evaluation of their progress at the end of each successful semester and these evaluations, in turn, become part of the student’s official transcript.

-Narrative evaluations include the ability for the advisor (and committee members) to document and comment upon the student’s degree of success or failure in accomplishing agreed-upon goals.
+Narrative evaluations include the ability for the mentor (and committee members) to document and comment upon the student’s degree of success or failure in accomplishing agreed-upon goals.
 In cases where a student does not meet the academic standards of the university, no credit will be awarded on the transcript.

 Students are expected to perform at the graduate level and to demonstrate written and oral communication, critical thinking and analytical skills, as well as content knowledge and the ability to apply theoretical concepts consistent with a graduate program.